CurveDocs/curve-docs/docs/curve_dao/voting-escrow/smartwalletchecker.md

-The SmartWalletChecker is an external contract which checks if certain smart contracts are approved to lock CRV tokens into the VotingEscrow.
-Permission can be granted via **`approveWallet`** and revoked via **`revokeWallet`**.
+The SmartWalletChecker is an external contract that checks if certain smart contracts are approved to lock CRV tokens into the VotingEscrow. **Permission can be granted via the `approveWallet` and revoked via `revokeWallet` methods.**

-This contract can be replaced in its entirety with a new SmartWalletChecker through the VotingEscrow's [`commit_smart_wallet_checker`](../voting-escrow/admin-controls.md#commit_smart_wallet_checker) function.
-Alternatively, new smart contracts can be approved or revoked directly within the SmartWalletChecker itself.
-*All these actions require a successful DAO vote.*

-!!!deploy "Contract Source & Deployment"
+!!! deploy "Contract Source & Deployment"
     **SmartWalletChecker** contract is deployed to the Ethereum mainnet at: [0xca719728Ef172d0961768581fdF35CB116e0B7a4](https://etherscan.io/address/0xca719728Ef172d0961768581fdF35CB116e0B7a4).

+This **contract can be replaced in its entirety** with a new SmartWalletChecker through the VotingEscrow's [**`commit_smart_wallet_checker`**](../voting-escrow/admin-controls.md#commit_smart_wallet_checker) function.

+Once this happens, the previously approved smart contracts will **not be able to create a new lock, extend the lock duration, or add more CRV to the already existing lock** if the new `SmartWalletChecker` does not approve them again.
+This is because all those methods (`create_lock`, `increase_unlock_time`, and `increase_amount`) check if the caller is approved via the internal `assert_not_contract` function.

 ## **Approve/Revoke SmartContracts**